Speech Topics

 The Art and Science of a Great Customer Experience

 If you’re aspiring to satisfy your customers, then you’re aspiring to mediocrity.
-That’s the fascinating premise behind this keynote, and it will fundamentally change how you think about creating a successful, beloved business.
+That’s the intriguing premise behind this keynote, and it will fundamentally change how you think about creating a successful, beloved business.

 Whether you serve external or internal customers, you’ll emerge from this program with specific, actionable ideas for turning your organization’s customer experience into its greatest competitive advantage.